Best Live Streaming Software for Mac – A Comparison [Updated for 2022]

 macOS software and hardware encoders

-Of course, you can consider less commonly used streaming apps for Mac as well, but for broadcasters looking for more power, we’d recommend checking out a hardware encoder as an alternative.
+There are other options, of course.
+But, for broadcasters looking for more power with their streaming apps, we’d recommend checking out a hardware encoder as an alternative.

 Emily Krings